Gilbert Dethick: Personal details

 Gilbert Dethick first married Alice, daughter of Leonard Peterson, a Dutchman, but Alice died on 13 January 1572.
 Dethick then married Jane, daughter of Richard Duncomb of Moreton, Buckinghamshire and widow of William Naylor, one of the six clerks in chancery.
 In his first marriage, Dethick had three sons: Nicholas Dethick, who would become Windsor Herald of Arms in Ordinary; Sir William Dethick, who would become Garter Principal King of Arms like his father, and Henry Dethick, Chancellor of the Diocese of Carlisle.
 In his second marriage, Dethick had one son, Robert, and a daughter, Mary.

 For notes on William Flower, Norroy king-of-arms, and Robert Glover, Portcullis, see the introduction by F. R. Raines to the 1567 Visitation of Lancaster, pub.
 1870 by the Chetham Society, v.81.
 Like Sir Gilbert, Flower and Glover came from merchant and yeoman families.
-In the Middle Ages would have been clerks in the household of a monarch or great nobleman, or in the church.
+In the Middle Ages they would have been clerks in the household of a monarch or great nobleman, or in the church.
 These heralds were publicly honoured, if not well remunerated, for careful scholarship.
 This is another indication that the upper classes in Tudor and Stuart England were more accepting of "new men" than their continental counterparts.